 Slow Cooker French Onion Soup

-To me, this french onion soup stands out because it’s honestly beyond simple to make.
-It’s literally as simple as adding in the ingredients, going about your business and running errands and coming home to warm up by the fireplace with a nice hot bowl of soup.
+To me, this French onion soup stands out because it’s honestly beyond simple to make – and I love the stories behind it.
+It’s literally as simple as adding in the ingredients, going about your business and running errands, and coming home to warm up by the fireplace with a nice hot bowl of soup.